After combined decades of experience in real estate, the home buying process has become a part of who we are. Today, we want to share our experience.

 What Goes Into Your Monthly Payment

 •Interest Rate.
 Interest rates fluctuate and represent the amount of interest that the loan charges per year to borrow the money.
 The lower the rate, the lower your payment will be (if the following term is the same).

 •Loan term.
 Loan terms vary in popularity depending on market conditions.
-30 year fixed rate term is very popular.
+30 year fixed rate term is by far the most common.